 The spot Tabankin chose for a temporary getaway, Los Angeles, has now been her home for 25 years.
 At her own consulting firm, Margery Tabankin and Associates, she works with friends like Barbra Streisand and Steven Spielberg to find worthy causes for their philanthropic organizations.
 And her old friends from Washington call her when they need an actor to promote a political candidate or cause.

-This article appears in the July 19, 2012, edition of National Journal Daily.
+This article appears in the July 19, 2012, edition of NJ Daily.